2020PB/police-brutality/reports/Ohio.md

 ## Columbus

-### Cop hits a protestor in the face, escalates to whole crowd being pepper sprayed | May 29th
+### Cop hits a protester in the face, escalates to whole crowd being pepper sprayed | May 29th

-A cop hits a protestor in the face.
-Then a different cop pepper-sprays the person hit, as well as nerby protestors.
+A cop hits a protester in the face.
+Then a different cop pepper-sprays the person hit, as well as nerby protesters.
 It escalates to a lot of cops pepper-spraying the larger surrounding crowd.
 The person recording goes to film someone being arrested and a cop approaches and pepper-sprays the person recording multiple times.

 tags: strike, pepper-spray, spray, arrest, protester